salido/ios-challenge/README.md

 		- The expected outcome is:
 			- Item A, Qty 5
 			- Item B, Qty 2
-6. Upon checking out, the user should be presented with a confirmation or "Thank You" screen as well as the option to start a new order.
-7. The user should be able to log out at any point in time.
-8. The user should be able to access their shopping cart at any time.
+4. The user should be able to access their shopping cart at any time.
-9. The user should be allowed to view a list of all employees.
-	- Display the employee's hiring date and the amount of items in their cart, if any.

 ## Other Notes
 - Your application must be written in Objective-C